Cotswold Holiday July 2009 - page 1

 the line up to Broadway, using the existing disused railway trackbed.

-Broadway proved to be pretty much the perfect location
+Broadway proved to be pretty much the perfect place to

-for touring the Cotswolds and our centrally located Broadway holiday
+stay for touring the Cotswolds and our centrally located Broadway

-cottage (or rather apartment) proved to be an excellent choice!
+holiday cottage (or rather apartment) proved an excellent choice!

-Please continue to the next page of our Cotswold holiday
+Follow us to the next page of our Cotswold holiday and

 |